-- a) Advocate for ratification of, and adherence to the UN Firearms Protocol; - Support capacity development of BiH institutions by introducing bills that provide for the allocation of adequate budget resources; - c) Invite the Government to regularly publish an annual arms export report; - d) Engage in the oversight of the implementation of police and defence reforms through the relevant parliamentary committees, particularly where reforms concern ammunition and weapon policies; - Initiate decisions or legislation aimed at the destruction of surplus weapons and ammunition in BiH: - f) Monitor the work of the Coordination Board for SALW Control; and - g) Initiate the adoption or amendment of SALW Control legislation as recommended by the Arms Exports Analysis Report.
+- a.
+Advocate for adherence to the EU Directive on the Control of the Acquisition and Possesion of Weapons; - b.
+Support capacity development of BiH institutions by introducing bills that provide for the allocation of adequate budget resources; - c.
+Engage in the oversight of the implementation of police and defence reforms through the relevant; parliamentary committees, particularly where reforms concern ammunition and weapon policies; - d.
+Initiate decisions or legislation aimed at the destruction of surplus weapons and ammunition in BiH; - e.
+Monitor the work of the Coordination Board for SALW Control.